-At the Board of Directors meeting held immediately after the 2019 Annual General Meeting of our shareholders, 26,185 restricted share units were granted to each non-employee director (other than the Chair) and 40,524 restricted share units were granted to the non-employee Chair, in aggregate value equal to U.S. \$210,000 and U.S. \$325,000, respectively, based upon the average of the high and low sales prices of our shares for the 10 trading days immediately prior to the date of grant (calculated at U.S. \$8.02 per share).
+At the Board of Directors meeting held immediately after the 2019 Annual General Meeting of our shareholders, 26,185 restricted share units were granted to the non-employee Chair, in aggregate value equal to U.S. \$210,000 and U.S. \$325,000, respectively, based upon the average of the high and low sales prices of our shares for the 10 trading days immediately prior to the date of grant (calculated at U.S. \$8.02 per share).
+Each non-employee director is required to acquire and retain a number of our shares and/or restricted share units at least equal in value of an angle of the non-employee director's vested restricted share units at least equal in the average of the non-employee director's state of the average of the high and low sales prices of our shares for the 10 trading days immediately prior to the date of grant (calculated at U.S. \$8.02 per share).
 Each non-employee director is required to acquire and retain a number of our shares and/or restricted share units at least equal in value to an amount five times the annual director retainer.
 Each non-employee director's vested restricted share value to an amount five times the annual director retainer.
 Each non-employee director's vested restricted share units generally are not settled until the non-employee director's service with the Company ends.